Closing Pipelines Is Not The Answer - November 9th, Hour 2

 Neil, to the extent that it's possible, bring us into the world of the workers on the Keystone XL pipeline, because Vladimir Putin got a waiver for the Nord Stream pipeline, and he's now building it to supply energy to our allies in Western Europe.

-Energy, I would argue we should be supplying them.
+Energy, I would argue, we should be supplying them.

-My question to you is what is the real life net impact of this being shut down?
+My question to you is, what is the real life net impact of this being shut down?

-Well, Sean, uh thanks for having me.
+Well, Sean, thanks for having me.

-Uh, but it it's not just the Keystone Pipeline.
+But it's not just the Keystone pipeline.

 I could give you a list of major pipelines in the last year that have been canceled.